RomoL2/RegVar/README.md

 ## Example

-First use install_reqs to install the hg38 fasta, the required conda environment for RBPamp, and RBPamp, then characterized variants in a standard vcf file:
+First use install_reqs (this will install the hg38 fasta, the required conda environment for RBPamp, and RBPamp).
+Then characterize variants in a standard vcf file with CharacterizeVariants:

 ``` r
 library(CharVar)